IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Used meshgrid and jnp.stack to assign uniform frequencies for each set of 1000 theta values in NN training.
 - Plotted multiple pairs of graphs of torque_true and torque_pred for each frequency
 Result: Accurate prediction and same torque_true for all frequencies.
 Prediction more accurate for manual concatenation of sinusoidal functions compared to including them in hidden layers.

+Convergent history of the training loss.
+Shows whether training is converging.
+Check torqure computataion, whether remains the same for all frequencies.
+Relative error (normalizes scaling, computes error wrt to original magnitude, takes away the original scale of the problem) tells error in %, shows how model compares in different length scales.
+MSE tells error in the original units.
+Plot ground truth of all frequencies to compare.